What Is The Modal Model Of Memory?

 It is worth noting that many of the attempts to disprove parts of the model have, in reality, served as clarification or extensions of its theories instead of refuting the model altogether.
 Atkinson and Shiffrin, themselves, went on to revise the model by including the sensory registers as part of the short-term store.

 The very simplicity of the modal model of memory has led to much of the criticism it has received.
 These criticisms include:

-Later research has shown that the short-term memory operates in a much more complex manner than Atkinson and Shiffrin had described.
-For instance, Baddeley and Hitch (1974 and revised in 2000) suggest that the short-term memory has a controlling system they call the Central Executive.
-It regulates the functions of three subordinate systems called the Phonological Loop, Visuo-Spatial Sketchpad, and Episodic Buffer.
+Later research has shown that short-term memory operates in a much more complex manner than Atkinson and Shiffrin had described.
+For instance, Baddeley and Hitch (1974 and revised in 2000) suggest that short-term memory has a controlling system they call the Central Executive System.
+It manages the functions of three subordinate systems called the Phonological Loop, Visuo-Spatial Sketchpad, and Episodic Buffer.

 As the modal model of memory shows, there are different components to your memory, and any of these may or may not be responsible for the particular memory issue you are faced with.
 You can get a definitive assessment if you consult with a trained professional, such as a psychologist.
 They are knowledgeable about the factors which can affect memory formation and recall; how aging affects memory processes; as well as the connection between learning and memory, and how to improve both.